Theory 1

 Furthermore, we have the limit value:

-This result confirms the formula we derived for the total for a geometric series.
-This time we did not start by assuming exists, on the contrary we proved that exists.
+This result confirms the formula we derived for the total sum of a geometric series.
+This time we did not start by assuming exists, rather we proved that exists.
 (Provided that .)

 Notice that we always have the rule: